 - student has permanently moved interstate or overseas with no intention of returning

-- parent or carer (or student if they are independent) has told the school that the student’s enrolment has ended and the student ceases attending*.
+- parent (or student if they are independent) has told the school that the student’s enrolment has ended and the student ceases attending*.
 This does not apply to student who cease attending their school because they are in youth detention or attending a hospital school, or where conflicting instructions are given to the school by the parents**.

 - student is deceased.